Overnight Sourdough Chocolate Sandwich Cookies

 Yes!
 Sourdough discard works perfectly and adds the same tangy flavor.
 Just ensure it’s not older than a week for the best taste.

-Overnight Sourdough Chocolate Sandwich Cookies: A Decadent Treat
+Overnight Sourdough Chocolate Sandwich Cookies

 Discover how to make irresistible overnight sourdough chocolate sandwich cookies with this easy, step-by-step recipe.
 Rich, fudgy cookies paired with creamy vanilla filling—perfect for any occasion!